MSD-LIVE/template-project-jupyter-notebook/README.md

 ## Adding this Project Notebook to MSD-LIVE's Notebook Services:
-1. An MSD-LIVE developer will have to follow [the steps here](https://github.com/MSD-LIVE/jupyter-stacks/blob/main/MASTER_README.md) to add this as a new project notebook deployment either to dev or prod environments.
+1. An MSD-LIVE developer will have to follow [the steps here](https://github.com/MSD-LIVE/jupyter-stacks/blob/main/MASTER_README.md) to add this as a new project notebook deployment (optionally to dev) in the prod config file.
 1. Once added, there will be an s3 bucket that this notebook's input data will need to be uploaded to.
 The folder uploaded to the bucket must be named 'data'.
 1. Data in the s3 bucket gets populated in one of these ways:
    1. Send the data or a link to an MSD-LIVE developer who can use the aws s3 console to upload to the bucket